ultraseedbox/USB-Docs/UltraSeedbox Applications/Tautulli/Extra Guides/Installing and Configuring Custom Tautulli Scripts.md

 In this guide, we'll be installing 2 scripts, `killstream.py` and `limiterr.py` from [blacktwin's JBOPS repository.](https://github.com/blacktwin/JBOPS).
 We'll be setting up the following:

 * `killstream.py` to disallow transcoding of 4k sources
-* `limiterr.py` to limit amount of plays of a show during night time.
+* `limiterr.py` to limit the amount of plays of a show during night time.

 <c><p class="callout info">Take note that the scripts in this guide requires Plex Pass and will only work on Plex Pass users.</p></c>